tecunningham/tecunningham.github.io/_drafts/hierarchy-sensations.md

 There are many cases where people make systematic mistakes about    their own sensations - what they see, what they hear, what they touch.
 Most well-known are optical illusions, such as the Muller-Lyer illusion in which one line appears longer than another, even though they are both the same length, because each has slightly different adjoining lines.

-These are not just imperfections in inferences about the world, they are misjudgments of the sensations themselves.
-The two lines cast two identical projections upon your retina, yet you perceive them to have different lengths -- they seem to be both different in the world and different on your eye.
+These are not just imperfections in inferences about the world, they are misjudgments of the raw sensations themselves.
+Two lines cast two identical projections upon your retina, yet you perceive them to have different lengths -- they seem to be both different in the world and different on your eye.

 **A common pattern of many illusions is *comparison* effects,** where judgment of the strength of some sensation $s$ is affected by the strength of another sensation, $s'$ shown alongside or prior to $s'$.
 These effects can be split into assimilation effects, where an increase in $s'$ causes an increase in the apparent size of $s$, and contrast effects, where an increase in $s'$ causes a decrease in the apparent size of $s$.
 A second class of effects is cross-modal where, for example, judgment of a visual stimulus is affected by a sound, or vice versa.
 In general I will define a bias as an effect:
-   $$\frac{d\hat{s}}{ds'}\neq0,$$
+   $$\frac{d\hat{s}(s,s')}{ds'}\neq0,$$

 where $\hat{s}$ is an estimate of some sensation $s$, and $s'$ is the intensity of some other sensation.